nhshackday/nhshackday.github.io/summertime.md

 ## What can I do to help?

+Firstly, make sure you save the date - **July 15-16**.

-For now we're looking for submissions that will outline potential projects that could become one of our Summer Challenges.
+Next, we're looking for
+submissions that will outline potential projects that could become one of our Summer Challenges.
 We'll be collecting these **until April 21st**, and then announcing them on **June 1st**.